eProsima/Fast-DDS-docs/docs/notes/migration_guide.rst

 Since these headers are now private, you should replace their usage with public alternatives or refactor the related code to ensure it does not depend on private headers.

+..
+TODO:: Add a note about which headers to use instead of the private ones.

 .. _step-7-update-api-methods:

 Step 7: Update API methods